+PP1.
 Guided by the purposes and principles of the Charter of the United Nations,

-Recalling all resolutions of the Commission on Human Rights and the Human Rights Council relevant to the right to freedom of opinion and expression, in particular Council resolutions 7/36 of 28 March 2008, 12/16 of 12 October 2009, 16/4 of 24 March 2011, 23/2 of 13 June 2013, 25/2 of 27 March 2014, 34/18 of 24 March 2017, 38/7 of 5 July 2018 , 38/5 of 5 July 2018, 39/6 of 27 September 2018, 43/4 of 19 June 2020, 44/12 of 16 July 2020, 47/16 of 13 July 2021, 48/4 of 7 October 2021, 49/21 of 1 April 2022, 50/15 of 8 July 2022, 51/9 of 6 October 2022, 52/9 of 3 April 2023, 54/21 of 12 October 2023 and 55/10 of 3 April 2024,
+PP2.
+Recalling all resolutions of the Commission on Human Rights, the General Assembly, and the Human Rights Council relevant to the right to freedom of opinion and expression, in particular Council resolutions 50/15 of July 2022, 52/9 of April 2023, 56/7 of July 2024 and 61/14 of March 2026 ,

+PP3.
 Welcoming the work of the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, and taking note of her reports,

+PP3bis.
+Taking note of the relevant work of the treaty bodies, notably the Human Rights Committee and its general comment No. 34 (2011) on the right to freedom of opinion and expression provided under Article 19 of the International Covenant on Civil and Political Rights,

-Welcoming also the initiatives taken by States, media organizations, civil society organizations and human rights defenders relevant to the promotion and protection of the right to freedom of opinion and expression, and noting in this regard the Freedom Online Coalition, the International Partnership for Information and Democracy and the Media Freedom Coalition,
+PP4.
+Welcoming initiatives taken by States, media organizations, national human rights institutions, academic institutions, civil society organizations and human rights defenders relevant to the promotion and protection of the right to freedom of opinion and expression, and noting in this regard the Freedom Online Coalition, the International Partnership for Information and Democracy and the Media Freedom Coalition,

-Reaffirming that the right to freedom of opinion and expression, including the freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art or through any other media, is a human right guaranteed to all, in accordance with article 19 of the Universal Declaration of Human Rights and of the International Covenant on Civil and Political Rights, that it constitutes one of the essential foundations of democratic societies and for sustainable development, including the 2030 Agenda for Sustainable Development, and that it is critical to combating corruption and addressing disinformation and misinformation, strengthening democracy, the rule of law and good governance, and ensuring transparency and accountability,
+PP5.
+Reaffirming that the right to freedom of opinion and expression, including the freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art or through any other media, is a human right guaranteed to all, in accordance with article 19 of the Universal Declaration of Human Rights and of the International Covenant on Civil and Political Rights, and recognizing the primary responsibility of States, as the main duty bearers, to promote and protect human rights online and offline, and recognizing that the right to freedom of opinion and expression constitutes one of the essential foundations of democratic societies and for sustainable development, including the 2030 Agenda for Sustainable Development, and that it is critical to combating corruption and addressing disinformation, misinformation, and other threats to information integrity, strengthening democracy, the rule of law and good governance, and ensuring transparency and accountability (Source: Updates moved up from PP20),

+PP6.
 Recognizing that the freedom to seek, receive and impart information and ideas of all kinds, both online and offline, through any media and regardless of frontiers is one of the central components of the right to freedom of opinion and expression, as reflected in article 19 of the Universal Declaration of Human Rights and of the International Covenant on Civil and Political Rights, and that obstacles to access to information can undermine the enjoyment of civil and political rights, as well as economic, social and cultural rights,

-Recognizing also that the effective exercise of the right to freedom of opinion and expression is an important indicator of the level of protection of other human rights and freedoms, bearing in mind that all human rights are universal, indivisible, interdependent and interrelated, both online and offline, and affirming that the same rights that individuals have offline must also be protected online,Acknowledging that the right to freedom of opinion and expression, including the freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art or through any other media, is an enabler for the enjoyment of all human rights and for sustainable development, and that the exercise of this right facilitates the realization of a range of other human rights,
+PP7.
+Recognizing also that the full and equal enjoyment and effective exercise of the right to freedom of opinion and expression is an important indicator of the level of protection of other human rights and freedoms, bearing in mind that all human rights are universal, indivisible, interdependent and interrelated, both online and offline, and affirming that the same rights that individuals have offline must also be protected online,

+PP8.
+Acknowledging that the right to freedom of opinion and expression, including the freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art or through any other media, is an enabler for the enjoyment of all human rights and for sustainable development, and that the exercise of this right facilitates the realization of a range of other human rights,